-Some symptoms like chronic inflammation of the eye which was commonly treated by using steroids, can be now be cured with curcumin.
+Some symptoms like chronic inflammation of the eye, which was commonly treated by using steroids, are now being treated with curcumin.

 Curcumin has a good ability to control inflammation.
 Oncogene published the results of a study stating that among all the anti-inflammatory medications in the world, aspirin and ibuprofen are the least effective, while curcumin is the most effective.
 Inflammation causes diseases like cancer, ulcerative colitis, arthritis, high cholesterol, and chronic pain.

-There hasn’t been much research conducted on humans, however, studies on animals have proved curcumin is effective in reducing depression symptoms.
-Apparently, curcumin is as effective as Prozac in managing depression.
+There hasn’t been much research conducted on humans; however, studies on animals have shown curcumin is effective in reducing depression symptoms.
+Apparently, curcumin is as effective as “Prozac” in managing depression.